maisieccino/syseng19-site/experiments.md

 		    <tr>
 		        <td>2</td>
 		        <td>Experiment on matching algorithms</td>
 		        <td>We researched and experimented on algorithms such as the Stable Marriage problem and Gale Shapley Algorithm by using manual test cases for different sets of data.
-We tried the algorithm on data sets with even number of mentor and mentees and also different number of mentors and mentees.</td>
+We applied the algorithm on data sets with even number of mentor and mentees and also different number of mentors and mentees.</td>
 		        <td>Successfully designed a working algorithm that solves the problem outlined by our client and also constructed pseuodocode for future development</td>
 		        <td>Success</td>
 		        <td>Christopher,Matt Bell</td>